 Field-hunting tip

-Look in alkaline igneous complexes country — that is the host setting where spertiniite typically forms.
+Look in alkaline igneous complexes country, the host setting where spertiniite typically forms.
 If you start seeing dawsonite, analcime, calcite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.